Mohammed-Hammood/github-authentication/README.md

 # GitHub authentication
- - Web application that authenticates users through third-party applicaiton (GitHub)
+ - Web application that authenticates users through third-party applicaiton (GitHub).
+ - The app is deployed on: https://githubauthentication.pythonanywhere.com
+ - The app generates every 5 minutes a random number and displays it to the authenticated users.
  # Libraries/frameworks installed:
   1. Django (https://www.djangoproject.com/).
   2. Sass  (https://pypi.org/project/django-sass/).